sguillory6/aws-infrastructure-templates/README.md

 ### DNS Outputs

-After the DNS stack has been generated, you will have the following outputs available for use in other cloudformation templates.
+After the DNS stack has been generated, you will have the following outputs available for use in other CloudFormation templates.
 `dns-stack-name` indicates that the export key will start with the name that was given to DNS stack.

 | Output Key | Export Key | Description |